-In addition to her clinical work, Dr. Solomon is an active researcher and educator.
+Dr. Solomon is actively involved in clinical research as well as education.
 She has worked closely with Dr. Robbyn Sockolow to develop the innovative "jelly bean test," a technique to help children swallow pills and successfully undergo capsule endoscopic procedures.
-Her research pursuits currently include mechanisms of metabolism in gastrointestinal diseases and obesity.

 Dr Solomon is currently enrolling subjects in the following studies:

 - Observational registry of children with Crohn's Disease

 - Adrenal Suppression in Medical Management of Eosinophilic Esophagitis